 The Company's U.S. subsidiary has been examined by U.S. tax authorities through 2001.
-Due to its net operating loss carryforward, the U.S. subsidiary remains subject to examination by the U.S. tax authorities for years 2002 and onward.
-However, so long as these net operating losses are available, the Company believes its U.S. subsidiary will not have any tax assessments.
+Due to its net operating loss carryforward, the U.S. subsidiary remains subject to examination by the U.S. tax authorities for years 2002 and onward and is currently under examination for the year 2008.
+The Company is not aware of any material audit adjustments pertaining to the ongoing 2008 IRS examination.
+As long as these net operating losses are available, the Company believes its U.S. subsidiary will not have any tax assessments.